dvenru/py_game_of_life/README.md

 <hr>

-Game of Life implementation in Python and PyGame
+Game of Life implementation in Python and PyGame.

 > Control:
 > - LEFT -> speed up